 Farm Bureau “Ag in the Classroom” Farm tour June 5, 2019

-23 Primary Educators guided by 2 Illinois Farm Bureau leaders toured the O’Rourke Family Gardens farm where topics included the cover crop project and how it integrates into our Sweetcorn and snap bean systems.
+23 Primary School Educators guided by 2 Illinois Farm Bureau leaders toured the O’Rourke Family Gardens farm where topics included the cover crop project and how it integrates into our sweetcorn and snap bean systems.
 It is important for educators at this level to begin the discussion with students regarding emerging systems in agriculture that are beyond “conventional” systems.

 Initial no-till planting in the Spring following fall cover crop seeding resulted in inconsistent soil conditions at time of planting.
 We plan to plant sweetcorn up to 13 different dates in order to be able to provide fresh, tender product throughout the market season.
-The first two plantings in April 2018 were conducted in side-by-sides on tilled ground next to no-till into the cover residue.
+The first two plantings in April 2018 were conducted side-by-side on tilled ground next to no-till into the cover residue.
 The first planting date into the no-till resulted in a 40% reduction in stand compared to the second planting date into tilled soil.
 The second planting date resulted in a 25% stand reduction compared to the second date planted into tilled soil.
 The first planting date planted into tilled soil resulted in a 15% stand reduction compared to the second planting date in tilled soil.
 Lesson learned from this component is that due to the weak seedling vigor of sweetcorn seed, soil conditions that are warmer at time of seeding result in more uniform emergence and more desirable stands.
 Areas planted to sweetcorn following cover crops early in the planting season when soils tend to be cooler will require a cover that responds to spring tillage in order to allow planting into warmer soils compared to no-till environments.

 Future study: Strip-till in cover crop systems, i.e. mechanical considerations when choosing equipment to use in cover cropping systems.